 More from Element

-Element helps manufacturers of electronic devices for use in potentially explosive or hazardous atmospheres.
+Find out how Element helps manufacturers of electronic devices to make certain that they are safe for use for use in potentially explosive or hazardous atmospheres.

 Element offers IECEx services including the capability to test and certify equipment, which enables it to be sold in any IECEx participating countries.